Diagnosing Invoice-to-Paid State Constraints in a Legacy Billing System

 5. Payment Method Layer (Interpreted Carefully)

-No evidence suggests a single payment provider was the dominant constraint.
+No evidence suggested that a single payment provider was the dominant constraint.

 6. Time Pattern (Lag Analysis)